Irreligion in India: Liyakkathali–Rahul Easwar debate - Slavery in Islam

+To ensure the debate took place, Liyakkathali eventually invited Indian public intellectual and activist Rahul Easwar, who was already engaged in discussions on jihad and Islamic apologetics.
+On 23 August 2025, a public debate between Liyakkathali and Rahul Easwar was held at the Wagon Tragedy Memorial Town Hall in Tirur, Malappuram district,Kerala on the topic on Slavery in Islam.

 Legal status, rights and laws

-Atheism and irreligion are not officially recognised in India.
-Apostasy is allowed under the right to freedom of religion in the Constitution, and the Special Marriage Act, 1954 allows the marriage of people with no religious beliefs, as well as non-religious and non-ritualistic marriages.
+Atheism and irreligion not officially recognised in India.
+Apostasy is allowed under the right to freedom of religion in the Constitution.
+According to advocate Asim Sarode, along with constitutional freedom religion and conscience, freedom of expression helps protect atheists in India.
+Sarode says, Article 51A (h) of Indian constitution expects all Indian citizens a duty to inculcate “scientific temper, humanism and spirit of inquiry and reform.”
+The Special Marriage Act, 1954 allows the marriage of people with no religious beliefs, as well as non-religious and non-ritualistic marriages.
 However, there are no specific laws catering to atheists and they are considered as belonging to the religion of their birth for administrative purposes.
 The box in which the 'caste' and 'religion' are to be filled is still present in a lot of forms.
 Some of these boxes on forms are also compulsory, and one does not always have the option of leaving them empty.
 The closest option one gets is 'Choose not to say' or 'Other' as an answer to these boxes.

 Ravi Kumar, an atheist from Haryana is another person who is struggling and fighting to be officially and legally irreligious and caste-less in India.
 He went to court to declare him officially atheist and he got one certificate in which it was mentioned that he had "No Caste, No Religion, & No God".
-Later, Justice Tejinder Singh Dhindsa of the Punjab and Haryana High Court said they had exceeded their authority and asked heim to return the certificate; he refused to do so.
+Later, Justice Tejinder Singh Dhindsa of the Punjab and Haryana High Court said they had exceeded their authority and asked him to return the certificate; he refused to do so.
 The Fatehabad district authorities who issued the certificate withdrew it in April 2019.
 Kumar plans to continue his quest to be officially declared an atheist.

 Sneha Parthibaraja, a lawyer from Vellore was the first citizen in India to get an official 'no religion, no caste' certificate.
-She won this right on February 5, 2019, after a 9-year court battle.
+She won this right on 5 February 2019, after a nine-year court battle.
 Indian actor Kamal Haasan, who is known for his atheism, congratulated her on Twitter for this achievement.